-Episode 19 – Being more health conscious when drinking
+Episode 19 – Be more health conscious when drinking

 Health conscious drinking is about equipping yourself with information to help you to make better choices before, during and after drinking (that is, if you decide to drink).
 While for some it’s hard to cut it out completely (or even avoid), let’s run through some tips on what to do if you decide to drink and thus be more health conscious.

 Note: If you’re pregnant, under the legal drinking age, and/or on medications, don’t drink.
 Obey the laws, don’t drink and drive and know your limits.